secretstartups/handbook/development/growth/product-intelligence/gitlab_com_performance_dashboard.html.md

 ## Purpose

-The purpose of these dashboards are to show performance of GitLab.com for users who allow us to collect performance data via snowlow.
+The purpose of these dashboards is to show performance of GitLab.com for users who allow us to collect performance data via snowplow.
 This can be used to determine where there are potential performance issues in the product in order to improve the overall user experience.